trailheadapps/functions-recipes/functions/02_InvocationEvent_JS/README.md

 # invocationeventjs Function

-Detects a payload type and returns information about it
+Receives a payload and returns information about it.

 ## Local Development